Canadian Agricultural Partnership

 OECD Support Estimates

-Canada's agricultural and trade policy encompasses some aspects that are very market-oriented, such as Canada's participation in NAFTA and encouraging a savings program for producers that is designed to be decoupled from production.
-Other aspects, such as supply management in the dairy, egg, and poultry sectors, represent significant interventions in the market and limit the extent to which foreign suppliers can serve Canadian customers.
+Canada's agricultural and trade policies encompass such market-oriented activities as participating in the North American Free Trade Agreement (NAFTA) and encouraging a savings program for producers that is decoupled from production.
+Other activities, such as supply management in the dairy, egg, and poultry sectors, represent significant interventions in the market and limit the extent to which foreign suppliers can serve Canadian customers.

-Agriculture and Agri-Food Canada (AAFC), the ministry that serves as Canada's counterpart to USDA, provides information, research, technology, policies, and programs to the agricultural sector.
+Agriculture and Agri-Food Canada (AAFC), Canada's counterpart to USDA, provides information, research, technology, policies, and programs to the agricultural sector.
 AAFC reports to Parliament and the Canadian people through the Minister of Agriculture and Agri-Food.

-Growing Forward 2 (GF2) is Canada's most recent major initiative in the area of domestic agricultural support.
-Announced by the Federal, Provincial, and Territorial (FPT) agricultural and food ministers at their annual meeting in September 2012, GF2 is the sequel to a similar policy framework called Growing Forward and represents an expenditure of about 3 billion Canadian dollars (roughly 2.3 billion U.S. dollars) over a 5-year period (2013-18).
-Of this amount, 2 billion Canadian dollars will be financed on a cost-sharing basis between Canada’s Federal Government (60 percent) and the Provincial and Territorial governments (40 percent), and 1 billion Canadian dollars of programs focused on fostering innovation, competitiveness, and marketing will be financed solely by the Federal Government.
+The Canadian Agricultural Partnership (CAP), the most recent policy framework for Canada’s domestic agricultural supports, was announced by Federal, Provincial, and Territorial (FPT) agricultural and food ministers at their annual meeting in July 2017 and takes effect April 2, 2018.
+CAP is similar to the previous framework, Growing Forward 2 (GF2), in funding, intergovernmental cost-sharing, and programming.
+It represents an expenditure of about 3 billion Canadian dollars (CAD) (2.3 billion U.S. dollars) over a 5-year period (2018-22).
+Of the total, $2 billion CAD is being financed on a cost-sharing basis between the Federal Government (60 percent) and the Provincial and Territorial governments (40 percent).
+The remaining $1 billion CAD is dedicated to programs that foster innovation, competitiveness, and marketing; these programs are financed solely by the Federal Government.

-GF2 retains a suite of business risk management (BRM) programs that were part of the original Growing Forward.
-The four BRM programs are:
+CAP retains a suite of business risk-management (BRM) programs, with some modifications, that were part of both GF2 and the original Growing Forward policy framework.
+The four main BRM programs are:

 - AgriInvest – Encourages farm savings